The Bad Renewal Trap

 Tap Us In, and Find Out

 Lumity brings to the midmarket the kind of data insights that are typically only available to self-funded, big companies, so your renewals move in sync with your actual health risk profile.
-Click the image below to get a complimentary renewal assessment.
 Our proprietary risk modeling will reveal whether your renewal rate is fair, and we’ll review your plan structure.
+For a complimentary benefits assessment, we invite you to contact us today.